openresty/lua-resty-dns/README.markdown

 ====

 * Concurrent (or parallel) query mode
-* Better support for other resource record types like `SPF`.
+* Better support for other resource record types like `TLSA`.

 [Back to TOC](#table-of-contents)